 - Offer support for art college students and recent graduates by promoting unique exhibition opportunities and feedback on their work.

-126 has Five areas in which to best fulfil the aims listed above.
-We provide an exhibition space for risk-taking contemporary art by maintaining our central location and holding a programme filled with engaging new works, we research Artist-Led Organisations and the issues facing Contemporary Artists today, we run a residency programme in co-operation with our partners to foster emerging talent, we produce publications to continue the exciting debates and conversations sparked by all our other activities.
+126 has five areas with which to best fulfil the aims listed above.
+We provide an exhibition space for risk-taking contemporary art by maintaining our central location and holding a programme filled with engaging new works; we research artist-led organisations and the issues contemporary artists face today; we run a residency programme in co-operation with our partners to foster emerging talent – and we produce publications to continue the exciting debates and conversations sparked by all our other activities.
 In recent years, 126 has moved to its largest space yet and are able to host studio spaces.

 Each year 126 runs a full 12-month exhibition programme.
 This is a combination of show series’ tackling a single curatorial arc (as in the Primary Resource Project of 2015) or solo and group shows that foster emerging talents.
 We are a visual art venue for both GIAF (Galway International Art Festival) and TULCA festival of visual art.
 Each year we exhibit work by our members as a group show, either in our gallery space, or as an off-site project.
 The Members’ show is advertised by Open Call in the first quarter of the year.
 The Board of Directors programmes the gallery every August and member artists/curators are encouraged to submit proposals for solo shows to our email: email@example.com.

 In order to foster emerging talent 126 has developed a series of residencies with the cooperation of its valuable partners: The Burren College of Art and the ARTFarm.
 Our residency opportunities are advertised by Open Call and are advertised throughout the year.
 We also host (when possible) our own residency opportunities with the creation of a new residency space.
 We also offer temporary studio space rental.